Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Meanwhile there is no justification for speaking of Muhammad bin Salman as Saudi Arabia’s ‘reformer’ or potential saviour.

-On the contrary he comes across as an impulsive and arrogant young man who has little idea of what he is doing.
+On the contrary he comes across as an impulsive and arrogant young man in a hurry who has little idea of what he is doing and whose actions are as certain to bring the House of Saud crashing down around him as to secure his own downfall.

 Message from The Duran: If you like this article then please consider supporting our Crowdfunding campaign.
 We depend on your support to continue to provide you with articles like this one.